Givental-type reconstruction at a non-semisimple point: Introduction

-Another phenomenon closely related to mirror symmetry is the \textit{Calabi--Yau/Landau--Ginzburg correspondence} (CY/LG for brevity).
+Closely related to mirror symmetry is the phenomenon called the Calabi--Yau/Landau--Ginzburg correspondence (CY/LG for brevity).
 Here Givental's action also has an application.
-The CY/LG correspondence is a conjecture which in this context states that for two different A--model partition functions $\cZ^{GW}$ and $\cZ^{FJRW}$, being mirrors to the same B--model, there are an upper--triangular group element $R$ and a lower--triangular group element $S$, such that
+The CY/LG correspondence is a conjecture which in this context states that for two different A model partition functions $\cZ^{GW}$ and $\cZ^{FJRW}$, being mirrors to the same B model, there is a Givental's group element $R$ and a change of the variables $\hat S$, such that

-In this paper we address the two problems outlined above.
-First we show the CY/LG correpondence for one particular pair $(\tilde E_7, G_{max})$ and a particular CY orbifold $\PP^1_{4,4,2}$ by giving the elements $R$ and $S$ explicitly.
-Second we give the Givental's action formula, expressing the partition function of FJRW theory of $(\tilde E_7, G_{max})$ via the partition function of the so--called ``untwisted theory''.
+\\ {\bf In this paper} we address both problems outlined above.
+First we show the CY/LG correpondence for one particular pair $(x^4+y^4+z^2, G_{max})$ and a particular CY orbifold $\PP^1_{4,4,2}$ by giving the elements $R$ and $S$ explicitly.
+Second, we give a Givental--type formula, expressing the partition function of FJRW theory of $(x^4+y^4+z^2, G_{max})$ via the partition function of the so-called ``untwisted theory''.
 This step is connected to the work of \cite{ChR,PrSh,ChZ}.
-The partition function of the ``untwisted theory'' differs from the partition function of the product of the GW theories of a point just by a linear change of the variables, hence we obtain the $R$--matrix of the FJRW theory in this step.
+The partition function of the ``untwisted theory'' differs from the partition function of the product of the Gromov--Witten theories of a point just by a linear change of the variables.
+Due to this fact we consider it as a ``basic'' CohFT in the sense as above.

+Combining these two results we get the formula, reconstructing the genus zero potential of the Gromov--Witten theory of the orbifold $\PP^1_{4,4,2}$ from the basic $\cZ^{un}$: